Temigo/nu-wiki/chain/train.md

 title: Training the full chain
 description: Some instructions and descriptions (hopefully helpful)
 published: true
-date: 2020-08-27T00:46:31.703Z
+date: 2020-08-27T00:50:11.409Z
 tags:
 ---

-# Configuration
+# Configuration (w/o ghost points)
-An example of configuration using the model `full_chain` made by Francois:
+An example of configuration using the model `full_chain` (CNN clustering, not DBSCAN) made by Francois:

 ```
 iotool: